Accessibility statement

 Contacting us by phone or visiting us in person

-We provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
+We have a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
 Our offices have audio induction loops, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.

 We have an induction loop at our customer services at Number One Market Street, Nelson.
 We also have a portable unit, which we can take with us into any of our meeting rooms.